kpkaur28/BenShalomLab_M1_NetPyNE_CellReports_2023/README.md

 On Cori,

-1. Use salloc command to specify haswell compute resource:
+1. Interative node: Use salloc command to specify haswell compute resource to run for interactive node:
 `salloc --nodes=1 --ntasks=4 -C haswell -q interactive --time=4:00:00`
+Use this environment to run interactive sessions for short time.

+To run the model, use the following command to submit a batch job:
+`sbatch script_cori.sbatch`

 2. Activate python:
 `module load python`